 Trust – The foundation of every good relationship.
 Trusting your team or colleagues you are forming a powerful bond that helps you to communicate more effectively.

 Mutual Respect – Respecting the people who you work with by respecting their inputs, ideas, or values can develop better solutions.
-Respect is a very important contributor in forming a positive workplace culture.
+Respect is a very important contributor to forming a positive workplace culture.

 Mindfulness – taking responsibility for your words and actions.
-People who are mindful are careful to what they say, and don’t let their negative emotions impact other people.
+People who are mindful are careful about what they say, and don’t let their negative emotions impact other people.

 “The SIX most important words: